stackdown/simdown/README.md

 ## Why SimDown?

 Testing applciations that work with AWS API's can be difficult because there's no way to simulate them locally.
-Existing solutions like [localstack](https://github.com/localstack/localstack) are awesome (!) but they have a couple issues:
+Existing solutions like [localstack](https://github.com/localstack/localstack) are awesome (!) but they have a few important shortcomings:

 - No ability to save/restore API state
+- No hooks before/after method calls
 - Missing important services
-- Multiple languages used means forced to run in separate processess, increased complexity
+- Multiple languages and binary dependencies

 SimDown launches a series of http servers that simulate AWS services.
 The services can interact with each other to properly simulate Amazon's real system.
 In the background SimDown keeps track of AWS state using leveldb, which allows a lot of flexible storage options.